Tiny Toon Adventures

-Tiny Toon Adventures is an American animated television series created by Tom Ruegger that was broadcast from September 14, 1990, to December 6, 1992.
-It was the first animated series produced by Steven Spielberg's Amblin Television in association with Warner Bros.
+Tiny Toon Adventures is an American animated television series created by Tom Ruegger and produced by Warner Bros.
 Animation.
+It originally aired from September 14, 1990 to December 6, 1992, airing in syndication before eventually settling at Fox's Fox Kids block.
+It was the first animated series by Warner Bros.
+Animation to be produced in association with Steven Spielberg's Amblin Entertainment.
 The show follows the adventures of a group of young cartoon characters who attend Acme Looniversity to become the next generation of characters from the Looney Tunes series.

 The pilot episode, "The Looney Beginning", aired as a prime-time special on CBS on September 14, 1990, while the series itself was featured in first-run syndication for the first two seasons.
-The final season was aired on Fox Kids.
+The final season aired on Fox under the Fox Kids programming block.
 The series ended production in 1992 in favor of Animaniacs, which premiered a year later; however, two specials were produced in 1994.

-A reboot series, Tiny Toons Looniversity, was announced in October 2020.
+Tiny Toon Adventures won seven Daytime Emmy Awards, a Young Artist Award, and an Environmental Media Award, with nominations for one other Daytime Emmy Award, two Annie Awards, one Primetime Emmy Award, and one other Young Artist Award.
+Spin-off media include magazines, toys, video games, and home media releases that continued long after the series' initial run.
+The Plucky Duck Show, a spin-off television series, was created for Fox Kids and ran for one season.
+A second spin-off series, Pinky, Elmyra & the Brain ran on Kids' WB for one season.
+A reboot/revival series, Tiny Toons Looniversity, was released on September 8, 2023, on Max and then premiered the next day, on September 9, on Cartoon Network.

 Premise

 Setting

 Tiny Toon Adventures is a cartoon set in the fictional town of "Acme Acres", where most of the Tiny Toons and Looney Tunes characters live.
 The characters attend "Acme Looniversity", a school whose faculty primarily consists of the mainstays of the classic Warner Bros. cartoons, such as Bugs Bunny, Daffy Duck, Porky Pig, Sylvester the Cat, Wile E. Coyote and Elmer Fudd.
 In the series, the university is founded to teach cartoon characters how to become funny.
-The school is not featured in every episode, as not all of its storylines revolve around the school.
+The school is not featured in every episode, as not all of its storylines revolve around it.

-Like Looney Tunes, the series makes use of cartoon violence (e.g. anvils falling on someone, liberal use of explosives) and slapstick.
+As with the original Looney Tunes cartoon shorts, the series makes use of cartoon violence (e.g. anvils falling on someone, liberal use of explosives) and slapstick.
 The series parodies and references the current events of the early 1990s and Hollywood culture.
 Occasionally, episodes delve into veiled ethical and morality stories of ecology, self-esteem, and crime.